k9w/template-repo-without-tdd/README.example.md

 * _You'll need the Node Package Manager (npm) to build the project.
 To set it up, install [Node JS](https://nodejs.org) for your platform._

-* _Install webpack and other packages listed above and in package.json and type:_
+* _Install the npm packages so that you can build the project.
+The command below will automatically fetch the list of packages from package.json._

   ```$ npm install```